NEHONIX/.github/profile/README.md

 ## Contact
 📧 **support@nehonix.space**
-🌍 Based in Ivory coast, building for the world.
+🌍 Based in Ivory Coast, building for the world.